thyecust/awesome-benchmarks/README.md

 ## *Tests*

 * [Test262 Report](https://test262.report/) is a tool for people who write JavaScript programs for web browsers and node.js to learn about implementation interoperability.
 This report is backed by comprehensive specification-conformance tests.
 This data-driven approach to interoperability reporting sets Test262 Report apart from traditional compatibility tables.

+## Other

+Need to be added:

+* W. H. Li, D. R. White, and J. Singer.
+JVM-hosted Languages: They Talk the Talk, but Do They Walk the Walk?
+In Proc. of PPPJ, pages 101–112.
+ACM, 2013. doi: 10.1145/2500828.2500838.
+* A. Sarimbekov, A. Podzimek, L. Bulej, Y. Zheng, N. Ricci, and W. Binder.
+Characteristics of Dynamic JVM Languages.
+In Proc. of VMIL, pages 11–20.
+ACM, 2013. doi: 10.1145/2542142.2542144.
+* Stefan Marr, Benoit Daloze, Hanspeter Mössenböck.
+2016.
+Cross-Language Compiler Benchmarking: Are We Fast Yet?
+In Proceedings of the 12th Symposium on Dynamic Languages (DLS '16).
+ACM.